jwhittle933/thesis-research/reading_between_the_lines_boyd-taylor.md

 316: "On the assumption of interlinearity, the typica Septuagint translation was produced along the lines of an ancient school text."

 324: "Tranlators, by definition, belong to the target culture."

+422: "...the translator attempted _inter alia_ to produce a text which would be deemed acceptable as a literary work to his Greek speaking Jewish readership."